 Plus, if your page doesn’t get a lot of traffic, A/B testing will allow you to get more visits to your tests faster since there are only two versions to divide between.

-Keep in mind, many marketers will run A/B/C/D tests which, in a sense, is the same thing as an A/B test but with more variables.
-Just know that each new variation you add decreases the speed at which you can make an educated decision about the results of the test since it will take longer to get a high quantity of visitors to each variation.
+Many marketers run A/B/C/D tests which, in a sense, are the same thing as an A/B test but with more variables.
+Each new variation you add decreases the speed at which you can make an educated decision based on your test results since it will take longer to get a high quantity of visitors to each variation.

 With multivariate testing, you can test more than one element at a time, including all possible combinations of those elements.
 If you wanted to test two different images and two different headlines, you will end up with four different versions to account for the multiple variations of those elements.